Blogging about mental health...

 She tried to commit suicide on 4 occasions.
 “M” felt, that no one was listening to her, let alone understanding.
 I cannot tell you how hurtful it was for her.
 She felt ashamed each time she tried, but explained to me, that at the time she felt like there was no way out, she said, she wasn’t herself…

 I helped her dearly giving all my love to her.
-I could never understand how she felt, until she expressed herself in a written word.
-I realised the power behind it.
+I could never understand how she felt until she expressed herself in a written word.
+I realized the power behind it.
 Reading her diary was very emotional and brought many tears to my eyes.

 I’m a man but I cried.
 She is my world, “M” is my everything but her journals helped me understand how she felt.